Aryasingh06/Aryasingh06/README.md

 # Hi, I'm Arya Singh
-🎓 MCA (2024) from Birla Institute of Technology
+📊 Data analyst | Aspiring Data Scientist
-🎓 BCA Graduate (2022) from Birla Institute of Technology
+🎓 MCA Graduate  from Birla Institute of Technology

-📊 Aspiring Data Analyst / Data Scientist
+🎓 BCA from Birla Institute of Technology
 💡 Passionate about transforming data into meaningful insights and impactful  visual stories

 ## 📊 Tools & Technologies